Fetcharr/fetcharr/README.md

     ghcr.io/fetcharr/fetcharr:latest
 ```

-If you prefer a more *declarative* way of starting Fetcharr, use this `compose.yaml` file:
+If you prefer a more *declarative* way of starting Fetcharr, you can use this `compose.yaml` file:

 ```yaml
 services: